 Robert Ellison of the online newsletter, AmericanThinker.com provides balanced insight and research into why there exists a strong sentiment blaming capitalism for climate change, and problems in the world.
 Ellison also shows glaring flaws in the presumptions and science behind climate change modeling, and how imprecise use of current models and data damage the credibility of climate science, bungle policy, and impact large sectors of the economy.

 Do individuals act out free will for discovery, exploration, and expression of entrepreneurial spirit or do individuals submit to government suppression of those desires under regulations, taxation, and forfeiture of property for the “greater good”?
-The answers are not simple, but to really “cure the climate” means first to clear our heads about what climate change means to individuals, not institutions and governments, must be honored as one of the most important first steps.
+The answers are not simple.
+To really address “cure the climate” means a conversation about what climate change means to individuals, not institutions and governments, must be honored as one of the most important first steps.

 Individualism does better within the private sector, so here is where we can nurture location specific solutions fostered by today’s tech-driven marketplace of ideas and innovations.

 There are already some examples from around the world of remote communities tackling environmental problems where the solutions came from the backyard tinkerer, not from an unelected bureaucrat threatening a looming mandate of “legalized” punishment.

 For instance, cleaner practices, such as privatizing recycling, growing organic vegetables, promoting individual water collection and water filtering within the free market arena (already proven to work in some localities) could vastly change the dynamic of how capitalism can make our planet greener and cleaner for generations to come.